 Iron Man (2008)

-If you’re going in on the MCU, you might as well start at the very beginning, right?
+If you’re going to dive into the MCU movies, you might as well start at the very beginning, right?
 2008’s Iron Man is the best way to introduce a B-tier hero to the big screen, creating the legend we now know would come to dominate the box office.

-The boisterous, swaggering, bombastic superhero flick is still one of the best that Marvel Studios has to offer, with a deliciously arrogant performance from Robert Downey Jr and enough over the top action to keep you hooked for the 22-odd films to come after.
+The boisterous, swaggering, bombastic superhero flick is still one of the best Marvel movie ever made, with a deliciously arrogant performance from Robert Downey Jr and enough over-the-top action to keep you hooked for the many films to come after.

 Lilo & Stitch (2002)